Boothtown Aqueduct: Design

 The bridge's fortified concrete legs.

 The bridge is made up of 22 arches made of brick, each of 33 ft 4 in span with a 30 ft clear span of brick with sandstone springers and was named after John Booth.
 The aqueduct has a look of an architectural puzzle, expanding and decreasing in size, with the arches aligning differently with each change of aspect.
 Today, the concrete legs have weathered look, stained by rain and weather.
 Some vandalism is present on the bridge's arches.

 The towers are made of rendered brick, embellished with cement-furnished castellation and doorways that are lancet-arched.
 The aqueduct was blocked with concrete plugs to divert water into the tube and into a large new concrete pipe.
 The tube inlets were built as ornate fortified towers with steel trash racks and sluice gates to control the water flow.
 Fairly decorative features are integrated into the brickwork, such as dentilation, pilasters to each arch and string courses of round cast bricks.
 The side walls are secured by tie rods.

 Described as having "Roman architecture", the aqueduct was one of the first of its kind to use green technology, as it featured the power of gravity to transport water, before failing rather early after its construction and was finally bypassed altogether, becoming a white elephant (despite being a striking landmark in the landscape when the encompassing area consisted of small farmlands and bush).

 Access

 Boothtown Aqueduct is located on Macquarie Road within a stretch of bushy parks in the suburb of Greystanes.
 It is surrounded and obscured by residential houses which were built in the 1960s.
-The aqueduct can also be accessed from Gipps Road to the west, with a number of Transit Systems Sydney bus stops close to the bridge on both roads.
+The aqueduct can also be accessed from Gipps Road to the west, with a number of Transit Systems bus stops close to the bridge on both roads.
 A pedestrian cycleway passes along the top of the aqueduct as it crosses Boothtown Gully, and west to Prospect Reservoir.
 Cycleways and walking tracks meander through the western suburbs, with connections across much of the Sydney metropolitan area.